cyrex562/imgui-rs/docs/FAQ.md

 ### Q: How can I use my own math types instead of Vector2D/Vector4D?

 You can edit [imconfig.h](https://github.com/ocornut/imgui/blob/master/imconfig.h) and setup the `IM_VEC2_CLASS_EXTRA`/`IM_VEC4_CLASS_EXTRA` macros to add implicit type conversions.
-This way you'll be able to use your own types everywhere, e.g. passing `MyVector2` or `glm::vec2` to ImGui functions instead of `Vector2D`.
+This way you'll be able to use your own types everywhere, e.g. passing `MyVector2` or `glm::vec2` to Imgui functions instead of `Vector2D`.

 ##### [Return to index](#index)